roqwerty/SDL2-utilities/README.md

 ### CRT_filter
 This file creates the CRT namespace, housing a collection of visual filters for SDL2 textures to mimic various effects of a CRT monitor such as screen curvature, chromatic aberration, and scanlines.
 >Currently, the CRT screen curvature / bending effect is ridiculously computationally intensive.
 As such, no stable release exists.
+For ideal CRT-bending effects, see my SDICL library for GPU-accelerated OpenCL textures within SDL2.